Major film studios: 1970–1989

-By 1986, the combined share of the six classic majors — Paramount, MGM/UA, Fox, Warner Bros., Columbia and Universal — fell to 64%, the lowest since the beginning of the Golden Age.
-Fox's future parent company Disney was in third place, behind only Paramount and Warner.
-Even including Disney/Buena Vista as a seventh major and adding its 10% share (only for them to acquire Fox 33 years later), the majors' control of the North American market was at a historic ebb.
+By 1986, the combined share of the six classic majors — Paramount, MGM/UA, 20th Century Fox, Warner Bros., Columbia and Universal — fell to 64%, the lowest since the beginning of the Golden Age.
+Disney was in third place, behind only Paramount and Warner.
+Even including Disney/Buena Vista as a seventh major and adding its 10% share, the majors' control of the North American market was at a historic ebb.
 Orion (now completely independent of Warner) and Tri-Star were well positioned as mini-majors, each with North American market shares of around 6% and regarded by industry observers as "fully competitive with the majors", much like MGM and Lionsgate by the turn of the century.
 Smaller independents garnered 13%—more than any studio aside from Paramount.
 In 1964, by comparison, all of the companies outside of the then-seven majors and Disney had combined for a grand total of 1%.
 In the first edition of Finler's The Hollywood Story (1988), he wrote, "It will be interesting to see whether the old-established studios will be able to bounce back in the future, as they have done so many times before, or whether the newest developments really do reflect a fundamental change in the US movie industry for the first times since the 20s."